Larry Williams: Personal life and death

-Williams' lifestyle involved recreational drug use and abuse which resulted in trouble with the law.
+Williams' lifestyle involved recreational drug use and abuse, which resulted in trouble with the law.
 By the middle of the 1970s, the drug abuse and violence were taking their toll.
 In 1977, Williams threatened Little Richard with a gun over a drug debt.
 However, he ended up showing compassion for his longtime friend.
 This, with other factors, led to Little Richard's return to born again Christianity and the ministry.

 Williams was married to Ina Marie Williams, although they were eventually estranged.

 On January 7, 1980, Williams' body was found by his mother at his home in Los Angeles, California from a gunshot wound to the head.
-He was 44 years old.
-His death was deemed suicide, though there was speculation that he was murdered because of his involvement in drugs and, allegedly, prostitution.
+He was only 44 years old.
+His death was deemed a suicide, though there was speculation that he was murdered because of his involvement in drugs and, allegedly, prostitution.
 No suspects were arrested or charged.
 Williams was interred at Inglewood Park Cemetery, Inglewood, California.